 They test, provoke, sabotage, weaponize emotion, withhold sex as punishment.
 They mistake brattiness for personality and volatility for feminine fire.
 They want a man who will “put them in their place,” then resent a man for it and label him a misogynist, insecure, or controlling, all while refusing to take responsibility for their own behavior.

 Hear this clearly: A high-value man doesn’t want to handle you.
 He wants to build with you.
 He’s not interested in taming your chaos, decoding your tests, navigating your traumas, or surviving your insecurities.
-When a man of strength encounters a woman who demands to be “handled,” he sees one thing: A child in an adult body who still thinks love is proven through conflict, breadcrumbing, control, or manipulation.
+When a man of strength encounters a woman who demands to be “handled,” what he often sees is not mystery or feminine depth, but emotional immaturity or instability dressed up as intensity.

 Good men do not play these games.
 They leave.